 Operation and Control: Controlling operations of equipment or systems.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Industrial Maintenance Technician

 - Maintenance Specialist

 - Field Service Technician

-There were about 1,432,600 jobs for Maintenance and Repair Worker in 2016 (in the United States).
+In 2016, there was an estimated number of 1,432,600 jobs in the United States for Maintenance and Repair Worker.
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 112,500 new jobs for Maintenance and Repair Worker by 2026.
 There will be an estimated 154,700 positions for Maintenance & Repair Worker per year.

 The states with the most job growth for Maintenance & Repair Worker are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Maine, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.